SiarheiFedartsou/mama/README.md

 Each tile stores metadata about road graph edges accessible by cars in particular area and [S2 index](https://s2geometry.io/devguide/s2shapeindex.html) which allows to effectively find projections on road graph.

+`tilegen` also optionally precomputes shortest paths used in map matching algorithm, which significantly boosts runtime performance.

 #### `libmama`
 `libmama` is C++ library implementing core features of `mama`. [`mama_server`](https://github.com/SiarheiFedartsou/mama/blob/cb15123ca81d6712f2cccff06cc842a1b6e2b9ce/server/mama_server.cc#L57) can be a good example of how it should be used.